insentia/windows_sql/README.md

 ##Last Fix/Update
-v 0.0.1 Module creation:
+v 0.0.2 Module creation:
- - Read password from users.xml
+ - Add function get_password for retrieve password from users.xml function.(windows_ad module)
- - Majority of sql installation parameters is available (based on [MSDN](http://msdn.microsoft.com/en-us/library/ms144259(v=sql.110).aspx))
- - Some verification are made for prevent bad use of variable.
- - You can use only Action Install, Uninstall.
-Others are not tested yet.
-Action RunDiscovery is used to test if SQL is already install or not
+ - Removed unused templates
+ - should work with a puppetmaster

 ## Generate configurationfile.ini
 Generate Microsoft SQL Server 2012 file configuration from parameters you define.
 If you create your service account with [windows_ad module](https://forge.puppetlabs.com/jriviere/windows_ad) and his xml file before calling the windows_sql class the password for each service account will be automatically retrieve from the users.xml file,